cran-task-views/WebTechnologies/WebTechnologies.md

     httr's team is developing its successor, `r pkg("httr2")`.
     If you're creating a package needs a stable foundation, you might use httr now and wait for httr2 v1.0 to be released.
-    However if you can adapt to breaking changes as httr2 evolves, it may be beneficial to invest in httr2's approach now.
+    However if you can adapt to breaking changes as httr2 matures, it may be beneficial to invest in httr2's approach now.

 1. `r pkg("crul", priority = "core")` is another package that leverages curl.